hoangduytranuk/blender_manual/blender_docs/manual/modeling/texts/editing.rst

       Increase the spacing between the characters on either side of the cursor.
    Reset Kerning
       Sets the spacing between the characters on either side of the cursor to their initial value.

+Delete
+   Previous/Next Character
+      Deletes the character before or after the cursor.
+   Previous/Next Word
+      Deletes the word before or after the cursor.

 Inserting Text